Scalable Kernel Quantile Regression: A Preconditioned Augmented Lagrangian Method: PALM-KQR: a two-phase method for solving

-The second phase refines the warm-start solution from Phase I to obtain high accuracy solutions using the ALM.
-The complete ALM procedure is presented in Algorithm~\ref{alg:alm}.
-In this framework, each iteration involves solving a subproblem using the semismooth Newton method, denoted as the subroutine ``{\tt SSN}'' in Line 2, which is detailed in Algorithm~\ref{alg:ssnal}.
-Algorithm \ref{alg:alm} is guaranteed to converge globally to an optimal solution under appropriate stopping criteria.
-Additionally, under certain conditions, it exhibits local linear convergence.
-The stopping criteria and convergence guarantees follow directly from classical results in \cite{rockafellar1976augmented,rockafellar1976monotone}.
-For completeness, a detailed discussion of the convergence analysis and stopping criteria is provided in the Appendix. \SetKwInOut{Input}{Input}\SetKwInOut{Output}{Output}
+The second phase refines the warm-start solution obtained from Phase I to achieve high accuracy using a semismooth Newton ALM.
+This phase follows the update rules \eqref{ALM-subproblem} and \eqref{ALM-multiplier}, and the complete procedure is given in Algorithm~\ref{alg:alm}.
+At each iteration $k$, the core computational task is solving the subproblem \eqref{ALM-subproblem}.
+We employ a semismooth Newton method in Line 2 for this purpose, denoted as the subroutine ``{\tt SSN}'' (detailed in Algorithm~\ref{alg:ssnal}).
+The global convergence of Algorithm~\ref{alg:alm} to an optimal solution and its local linear convergence rate are guaranteed under standard stopping criteria \cite{rockafellar1976augmented,rockafellar1976monotone}.
+For completeness, the detailed convergence analysis and specific stopping criteria are provided in the Appendix~\ref{sec:prelim-con}.